lloc/Multisite-Language-Switcher/readme.txt

 == Changelog ==

 = 1.0 =
-* choose your frontend/backend language from the installed languages in the plugins settings
+* you can choose now your frontend/backend language from the installed languages in the plugins settings
 * Swedish and Chinese language files added
-* numerous enhancements and fixes (coding style, docs, sql cache, performance ...)
+* numerous enhancements and fixes (coding style, docs, sql cache, performance, unit tests ...)

 [...]